doevelopper/levitics-arkhe-cfs/README.md

 Any contributions you make to this effort **are of course greatly appreciated**.
 ![Contributions welcome](https://img.shields.io/badge/contributions-welcome-orange.svg)

 ### Copyright Notice and License

+All our own materials are released under a [Creative Commons](http://creativecommons.org/) licence.

+## Choosing a licence

+You are free to select whatever licence you feel comfortable with, and you are entitled to use the methods described in this document without sharing your work.
+If you would like to share your resources with other educators, we would recommend you follow our lead and use the CC BY-SA licence as above.
+Submissions of resources are appreciated, provided they are available under a Creative Commons license such as CC BY-SA.
+Please [contact us](http://www.tbd.acme/contact-us/) for more information.

+## Software licences

+Creative Commons covers use of creative works such as written material, music or photography.
+Software projects use a different set of licences which state the use and distribution of software.
+Such licences are suitable for software libraries or products/services, but small examples of code used in the context of a learning resource can be covered by the Creative Commons licence relating to the creative works.

+In most cases, software licences would be unnecessary in learning resources, but if you created a general-purpose software library to go with your resource, you should look at choosing an appropriate licence for the library.

 © 2011-2017 ACME SYSTEMS, Inc.All Rights Reserved.